enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toMatchSelector('.foo');
 ```

-Assert that the wrapper matches the provided `selector`:
+Assert that the wrapper matches the provided `selector`.

 ```js
 function Fixture() {